projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 Installing the documentation tools
 **********************************

-Our documentation processing has been tested to run with:
+Our documentation processing has been tested to run with Python 3.6.3 and these other tools:

-* Python 3.6.3
-* Doxygen version 1.8.13
-* Sphinx version 1.7.7
-* Breathe version 4.9.1
+* breathe                   version: 4.9.1
+* sphinx                    version: 1.7.7
-* docutils version 0.14
+* docutils                  version: 0.14
-* sphinx_rtd_theme version 0.4.0
+* sphinx-rtd-theme          version: 0.4.0
+* kconfiglib                version: 10.9.1
+* sphinx-tabs               version: 1.1.13
+* doxygen                   version: 1.8.13

 Depending on your Linux version, install the needed tools: